fan19-hub/WikiSearch/backend/prompt.md

 I will give your a User Query and some Resources.
 Based on "rule" and "example", generate "your output"
 # rule
-Summarize what Resources you found for the User Query, try your best to provide answer Only when you can not find anything related, output "Related resources are rare, please search elsewhere".
-Be conservative on this option.
+Summarize what Resources you found for the User Query, try your best to provide answer

 # example
 User Query: what is the pyramid